cheapjack/ShrimpCraft/README.md

 You can see images from Sheffield [here](https://www.flickr.com/photos/ajsteggell/sets/72157653152049145)

-**Note** These files are in progress, particularly the .pdf instructions that need checking and revising
+**Note** These files are in progress, particularly the .pdf instructions that need checking and revising please see [issues](https://github.com/cheapjack/ShrimpCraft/issues)